Curtis Graves

-Curtis M. Graves (born August 26, 1938) is an American civil rights activist, a former politician in the state of Texas and photographer.
+Curtis M. Graves (August 26, 1938 – July 26, 2023) was an American civil rights activist and politician in the state of Texas.
+He was one of the first African Americans to serve in the Texas House of Representatives since the Reconstruction.

 Early life

-Graves was born in New Orleans, Louisiana in 1938 to Joseph and Mable Graves.
+Curtis Matthew Graves was born in New Orleans, Louisiana on August 26, 1938, to Fregelio Joseph Graves and Mable Haydel Graves.
+He grew up in a creole family, his father and uncle owned Butsy and Buddy's, the only black-owned Esso stations in Louisiana at the time.

+Graves attended Xavier University, before transferring to Texas Southern University, where he joined Kappa Alpha Psi and graduated in 1963 with a degree in business administration.
+Graves participated in sit-ins, marches, and helped found the Progressive Youth Association which played a major role in the desegregation of Houston.

 Career

-He was a member of the Texas House of Representatives from 1967 to 1973 as a Democrat.
+Graves was a member of the Texas House of Representatives from 1967 to 1973 as a Democrat.
 Along with Barbara Jordan and Joe Lockridge, he was one of three African-American members elected in 1966, the first ones since 1896.
-Graves was a major force in the Civil Rights Movement who he worked with Dr. Martin Luther King Jr.
+Graves was a major force in the Civil Rights Movement during which he worked with Dr. Martin Luther King Jr.

-A businessman, he is an alumnus of Texas Southern University and Princeton University.
+A businessman, he was an alumnus of Texas Southern University and Princeton University.
 He also worked for NASA's academic affairs division and as Director for Civil Affairs.
-Graves currently is an artistic photographer.
+Graves was an artistic photographer.

 Personal life

-He was married to Joanne Graves, with whom he had three children.
+Curtis Graves was married to Joanne Graves, with whom he had three children.
 One of his children is Gizelle Bryant, star of The Real Housewives of Potomac and former wife of megachurch pastor Jamal Bryant.

-On his maternal side Graves is cousin to Marc Morial, President and CEO of the National Urban League and former New Orleans mayor.

-Curtis is currently married to Kay Bryant and resides in Atlanta, Georgia.
+Graves was married to Kay Bryant and resided in Atlanta, Georgia.

+Curtis Graves died on July 26, 2023, at the age of 84.